samirsahoo007/bigdata/README.md

 # Hue:

+Hue(Hadoop User Experience) is a web-based interactive query editor that enables you to interact with data warehouses.
+It allows you to browse, analyze query (hive, pig or impala) and visualizie data.
 Hue Server is a "container" web application that sits in between your CDH installation and the browser.
-It hosts the Hue applications and communicates with various servers that interface with CDH components.
+It hosts the Hue applications and communicates with various servers that interface with CDH components. e.g. By default, for hive you are provided a hive shell which is used to submit query.
+Now, you can run the same query using hive query editor that comes with hue.

 ![alt text](https://github.com/samirsahoo007/bigdata/blob/master/hue/images/hue.jpg)

-By default, for hive you are provided a hive shell which is used to submit query.
-Now, you can run the same query using hive query editor that comes with hue.

 ## Features of Hue